The High Field Town House Edgbaston, a Georgian heritage boutique hotel set back from Highfield Road in Birmingham's leafy residential quarter

 Dog Owners

-An outstanding choice for dog owners with great nearby walking options and low-traffic streets.
+A fantastic choice for dog owners with parks nearby and a pet-friendly policy.

 The Warning